Stratford-Upon-Avon, England: Shakespeare’s hometown

 Statue of William Shakespeare

-In Stratford you can tour Shakespeare’s birthplace house and gardens.
-The interior of house is setup as a museum of 15th century English life.
-The last room you visit is where legend says that Shakespeare was born.
-Since Shakespeare traveled back and forth between London and Stratford often he an Anne did have a house in the town, which no longer exists.
-Today where the house once stood is a vacant lot.
-The story why the house is no longer there is said to be because the last owned it didn’t like all the tourists peeking in the windows, so he tore it down.
-You can visit Anne Hathaway house and Holy Trinity Church and visit Shakespeare’s grave.
+Since Shakespeare traveled frequently between London and Stratford, he and Anne had a house in the town, which no longer exists.
+Today, where the house once stood is a vacant lot.
+The story of why the house is no longer there is said to be because the last owner didn’t like all the tourists peeking in the windows, so he tore it down.
+You can visit Anne Hathaway’s house, Holy Trinity Church, and visit Shakespeare’s grave.

 The statue of Hamlet at the Shakespear monument at Stratford-upon-Avon